samperay/CKA/studyguide/applifecycle/applifecyclemgmt.md

 - Once the Pod that depends on the secret is deleted, kubelet will delete its local copy of the secret data as well.

 ## Multi Container Pod
 There are at times you need to have an container which has two or more services required to be available ( e.g webserver & log agent).
 They need to co-exists and hence they are create/deleted at the same time.
 Such cases we are required to have multi container pods.
-They would share same namespaces, newtork isolations etc .
+They would share same namespaces, network isolations etc .

 There are 3 common patterns, when it comes to designing multi-container PODs.
 The first and what we just saw with the logging service example is known as a *side car pattern*.
 The others are the adapter and the ambassador pattern.